 Best Beef Bone Broth Recipe Make Ahead Tip:

-Once you’ve made your beef bone broth, keep half on the stove to dip into and freeze the other half in ice cube trays or muffin tins.
+Once you’ve made your broth, keep half on the stove to dip into and freeze the other half in ice cube trays or muffin tins.
 When freezing in muffin tins, line the tin with plastic wrap so the broth “pucks” come out easier.

 If I know I’m going to use a larger amount later for soup, I’ll make a mold of my crock pot with a foil tin, line it with a slow cooker bag, fill that with broth and then freeze it.